tiprankstipranks

 Employment / Personnel - Risk 1

-The success of our business depends to a significant extent on the continued service and performance of a relatively small number of key senior management, technical, sales, and marketing personnel.
+We made key executive officer appointments, including a new CEO in May 2024 and a new CFO in September 2024, as well as other senior leadership appointments thereafter.
+The success of our business depends to a significant extent on the continued service and performance of this senior leadership team, as well as our ability to attract and retain qualified scientific, technical, sales and marketing personnel.
+These employees may voluntarily terminate their employment with us at any time.
 The loss of any of our key personnel for an extended period may cause hardship for our business.
-In addition, competition for senior level personnel with knowledge and experience in our different lines of business is intense.
+In addition, competition for senior level personnel with knowledge and experience in our business is intense.
 If any of our key personnel were to leave, we would need to devote substantial resources and management attention to replacing them.
 As a result, management attention may be diverted from managing our business, and we may need to pay higher compensation to replace these employees.

 Supply Chain - Risk 1